-Recommendations and principles also reflect the fundamental values of the EHEA, as expressed in the Paris Communiqué of 24-25 May 2018: "Academic freedom and integrity, institutional autonomy, participation of learners and staff in higher education governance, and public responsibility for and of higher education form the backbone of the EHEA."
+Recommendations and principles also reflect full respect of the fundamental values of the EHEA, latest expressed in the Paris Communiqué of 24-25 May 2018 as follows: "Academic freedom and integrity, institutional autonomy, participation of learners and staff in higher education governance, and public responsibility for and of higher education form the backbone of the EHEA."

-Recommendations and principles underline the crucial importance of reinforcing the Bologna tools, especially the use of ECTS, the learning outcome approach, and the Bologna key commitments.

-Recommendations are centred around three themes:
+Recommendations and principles underline the crucial importance of reinforcing the Bologna tools, especially ECTS as a workload and learning outcome, and the Bologna key commitments.
+They are centred around three themes: